1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Worst streets of Rugby were drained by the Parish highway surveyors.

-The town was provided with a new fire engine in October.
+The town was provided with a new manual fire engine in October.

 George Inn in Market Place demolished and rebuilt as George Hotel.